 The visual evidence of later prehistoric activity on Anglesey is very largely represented by defended enclosures and settlements typified by circular houses.
 The latter can be built of stone, timber or clay.
 The place-name 'Cestyll' (English: 'castles') at the western neck of the Wylfa headland at Porth y Pistyll may represent the location of a former coastal promontory fort, although nothing now survives (PRN 3538, 3539).
 Lewis Morris' coastal survey of c.
 1730 marks 'Fort' in comparable locations on the flanks of the headlands which define Cemlyn Bay, 1km to the west (PRN 3532, 3536).
-A large and prominent headland, 3.5km to the east of Wylfa, at the northernmost extent of the island, is occupied by one of the largest promontory forts on Anglesey called Dinas Gynfor (PRN 3067).
+A large and prominent headland, 3.5km to the east of Wylfa, at the northernmost extent of the island, is occupied by one of the largest promontory forts on Anglesey called Dinas Gynfor (SAM A038; PRN 3067).
 Steep cliffs on the seaward side provide a natural defence.
 The less steep landward side is protected by a wide swathe of marsh.
+The enclosure at Llifad (SAM AN 79; PRN 3053) might be of similar date.
 Undefended and lightly defended hut circle settlements occur sporadically in northern Anglesey.
 However, archaeological excavations in advance of the A55 across Anglesey, and in advance of construction of a business park at Holyhead, have revealed the presence of a much greater density of settlement than was formerly realised, hidden by many years cultivation, but still retaining considerable archaeological evidence.